 Native forests in Western Australia are an extremely important part of our natural landscape.
-They provide the WA communities with benefits in all aspects of life.
-The South-West of WA has approximately 2.25 million hectares of native forest of which 1.4 million hectares is in national parks and reserves.
-This includes all old growth forest that has been since 2003.
+They provide WA communities with benefits in all aspects of life.
+The south-west of WA has approximately 2.25 million hectares of native forest, of which 1.4 million hectares is in national parks and reserves.
+This includes all old growth forest.

 Of the 2.25 million hectares of native forest in WA, less than 1% is harvested every year, with all forest that is harvested being regenerated through correct sustainable management.

 The continued growing, thinning and regeneration of our native forests also helps combat climate change.
-As we know, growing trees stores carbon dioxide from the atmosphere in its timber for the life of the wood.
-If our native forests are left untouched they will eventually reach a state of equilibrium where as one tree dies and releases its carbon, another will grow in its place.
+Trees stores carbon dioxide from the atmosphere.
+If our native forests are left untouched they will eventually reach a state of equilibrium - as one tree dies and releases its carbon, another will grow in its place.
 This results in no net reduction in CO2 in the atmosphere.
 However, if trees are harvested and then regrown the CO2 is locked in that piece of timber.
 This is an important process in combating climate change as up to half the dry weight of timber is stored CO2.